taylorgoolsby/graphql-directive-pagination/readme.md

 (BTW, when asking for new rows, in addition to flipping the inequality in the WHERE clause, the ORDER BY directions are also flipped.)

 Because of this usage of `limit`, the server response's `countNew` won't be greater than the request's `limit`.
+This can impact your frontend display of `countNew`.
+In Twitter's example, they display "Show N New Tweets", where N displaying `countNew`.
+If the `limit` of your requests is your page size, then `countNew` would be limited to show a value at maximum equal to your page size.

-If you would like to override this default, then you can include `countNewLimit` in the request. `countNewLimit` will only be used in the SQL query for new rows, and it will not affect the query for rows associated with a non-negative offset.
+If you would like to override this default, then you can include `countNewLimit` in the request. `countNewLimit` will only be used in the SQL query for counting new rows, and it will not affect the query for rows associated with a non-negative offset.
+This allows you to display "Show N New Rows" to your end users where the maximum value N can take on is specified by `countNewLimit`.

 ## Orderings